Sweet, creamy, and irresistibly fragrant — the Thai Iced Tea is a signature beverage that captures the vibrant spirit of Thailand in every sip.

-- 2 tablespoons Thai tea mix (black tea with spices like star anise and tamarind)
+- 2 tablespoons Thai tea mix (black tea blended with star anise and vanilla)

 - Ice cubes